-Online diploma programs are not generally available for occupational therapy aides who need on-the-job training to enter this field.
-A related option is an OT assistant (OTA) program.
+Fully online diploma programs for occupational therapy aides aren't all that common, though a few exist.
+A related option is an online OT assistant (OTA) program, which is far more common.
 OTA associate degree programs can be found in a hybrid format, which require a mix of online courses, on-campus labs, and clinical rotations in professional healthcare facilities.
 Admission requirements include drug and TB tests, proof of immunizations and current CPR certification.
 Most programs can be completed in two years.

 Before enrolling in a hybrid program, students should verify accreditation with the Accreditation Council for Occupational Therapy Education (ACOTE).
 In fact, students must graduate from an ACOTE-accredited program; pass a national certification exam; and obtain state licensure before he or she may legally work as a certified occupational therapy assistant (COTA).
 State licensure requirements vary by state.